harmony-one/h/progress/rikako-hatoya.md

+2025-06-09 Mon: Started researching on options and looking into markets.
+Work on adjusting hyperliquid position methods.

+---

 2025-06-08 Sun (1.0h): Continued with yesterday's work.
 Tested different MCP plugins and models.

 2025-06-07 Sat (1.5h): Spent some hours familiarizing with Cursor.
 Looked into the MCP plugins Theo mentioned in the meeting.